-This is all to ensure that you’re an actual business texting people for a real reason and not abusing a 10DLC by sending fraudulent messages or messages that fall into prohibited categories.
+This information helps the registry ensure you’re an actual business texting people for a real reason and not abusing a 10DLC by sending fraudulent messages or messages that fall into prohibited categories.
 By giving all of this information when registering, you’re verifying the legitimacy of your business.

-The second part of the registration has more to do with how you’re using your 10DLC for messaging people.
-This use case section is important to verify the actual content of the messages you’re sending.
+The second part of the registration discloses how you’ll use your 10DLC.
+This use case section verifies the content of the messages you’re sending.